mthielvoldt/firment/README.md

  - Add a symlink hack to get gdb back to working. \
  `cd /usr/lib/x86_64-linux-gnu && sudo ln -s libncursesw.so.6 libncursesw.so.5`

+# Integrating Firment into a project
+This workflow assumes there is a port that covers the MCU family your project uses.
+The example in firment/example is a good reference.

+## CMakeLists.txt

+## Cmake Config

+## Optional Firment Components

+## PCB Details

+## Firmware

 # Using Firment
 This assumes you are making changes to your message definitions in the .proto files, which requires:
 - Regenerating code for Target, ESP, and Web interface